Vicky-GT-zz/myportfolio/README.md

 You may wish to fork this repository or remove my remote origin and add your own.

-To download the repository and install dependencies, run the following commands:
+To download the repository and install dependencies, run the following command:

 git clone git@github.com:Vicky-GT/myportfolio.git